 In the building business, revenues were relatively stable with only a 3% decline at CER.
 The order book increased by 8% at CER, as the business continued to see strong order intake despite improved bidding disciplines.
 The business remains focused on working with repeat customers and where it can deliver value.
 The organisational structure of the US building business was simplified to create a leaner structure, as part of the Build to Last programme, with the removal of the top layer of regional management.

-Notable awards included a US\$268 million contract for the construction of a million-square-foot office campus in Plano, Texas.
-The 9.3 acre campus will include two 19-storey twin towers connected by a 4,600-car parking garage, an on-site medical centre and retail space on the lower levels.
+Notable awards included a US\$268 million contract for

+the construction of a million-square-foot office campus

+two 19-storey twin towers connected by a 4,600-car parking garage, an on-site medical centre and retail space on the lower levels.
 In Texas, a US\$175 million contract was awarded for a high-rise residential tower in Austin.
-In Seattle, a US\$154 million design and build contract was awarded for the King County justice facility.
-In San Francisco, a US\$176 million contract was awarded for a mixed-use development.
-In Florida, contract wins for a 50-storey luxury residential tower in Miami and a new resort hotel featuring 1,000 guest rooms, totalled approximately US\$300 million.
+In Seattle, a US\$154 million design and build was awarded for a mixed-use development.
+In Florida contract wins for a 50-storey luxury residential tower in Miami and a new resort hotel featuring 1,000 guest contract was awarded for the King County justice rooms, totalled approximately US\$300 million.